mizosoft/pblog/_posts/2021-12-10-one-last-prayer.md

 made me an agent of my dread-induced impulses seemed to magically evaporate.
 I couldn’t do but endlessly and continually transcend upward this unearthly, colorful, dominantly greyish, noisy, interminable void.

 In that same manner of seamless abruptness, I could feel the familiar heft of my familiar body.
-Simultaneously, I could feel the weight of firmly shut eyelids.
+Simultaneously, I could feel the weight of my firmly shut eyelids.
 Slightly perplexed, I endeavored to open them.
 All in a split of a second, I succeeded.
 I could see my head resting on the familiar pillow, all on top of the familiar bedsheet and, less than a meter from my feet, the familiar two narrow, oblong windows.
 A silent sigh of relief echoed throughout my reclaimed awareness.
 It was yet another wicked act of my spiteful unconscious.
 A vehement protest of the psyche against its owner.
 Perhaps it was a warning.
 A violent call towards the